helixml/docs/content/helix/private-deployment/controlplane.md

 * If you have an older GPU (e.g. NVIDIA 1060, 1080 series), specify `--older-gpu`.
 This will disable image inference and text/image fine-tuning, which only works on newer GPUs (e.g. 3090 onwards).
 * If you want to use text fine-tuning, as well as needing a newer GPU (e.g. 3090 onwards) you also need to set `--hf-token <YOUR_TOKEN>` to a valid Huggingface token, then you now need to accept sharing your contact information with Mistral [here](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) and then fetch an access token from [here](https://huggingface.co/settings/tokens) and then specify it in this parameter.

-This will create `/opt/HelixML` with the following files:
+This will create a `HelixML` directory with the following files:
 * `docker-compose.yaml` - the compose file for the control plane
 * `.env` - appropriately configured secrets and configuration for the control plane
 * `runner.sh` - script to start the runner assuming a local GPU